 - a) Personnel Management - i) Physical Office.
-The Offeror must have or must establish an office in Hawai'i. - ii) Organizational chart of proposed staffing, including position titles, names, lines of responsibility/supervision, and time allocation to the HTA account.
+The Offeror must have or must establish an office in Canada. - ii) Organizational chart of proposed staffing, including position titles, names, lines of responsibility/supervision, and time allocation to the HTA account.
 Please provide a calculation of full-time (40 hours per week) equivalent positions dedicated for HTA account. - iii) Project Manager ("Key HTA Point of Contact") to be assigned to the HTA account.
 As part of this contract, HTA will require a full-time project manager that is 100% dedicated to the HTA account.
 The project manager shall not represent any destinations other than Hawai'i nor perform any administrative duties other than those related to the HTA account.
-List detailed qualifications
+List detailed qualifications including experience, time with the organization, resume/bio demonstrating qualifications related to this RFP.

-- including experience, time with the organization, resume/bio demonstrating qualifications related to this RFP. - iv) Additional Staffing.
+- iv) Additional Staffing.
 The Offeror shall identify other key members who will be assigned to the HTA account.
 List detailed qualifications for each position (including experience, time with the organization, resume/bio demonstrating qualifications related to this RFP), proposed time allocation of staff and their planned geographic locations.
-Although a Contractor, as a legal entity, may represent a competing market within the MMA, a Contractor's additional staffing should be described and must include the number of proposed staff, including position titles, names, lines of responsibility/supervision, and time allocation to the HTA account, which will be evaluated by the evaluation committee. - Staff: Offeror to propose number and FTE allocation for each member of the staff.
-See section ii) above.
+Although a Contractor, as a legal entity, may represent a competing market within the MMA, a Contractor's additional staffing should be described and must include the number of proposed staff, including position titles, names, lines of responsibility/supervision, and time allocation to the HTA account, which will be evaluated by the evaluation committee. - Project Manager ("Key HTA Point of Contact"): Full-Time Exclusive/100% Dedicated to HTA Account - Staff: Non-Exclusive